CITRIS Core Seed Funding

 To encourage cross-campus, interdisciplinary approaches to societal challenges, eligible teams will include two or more principal investigators (PIs) from the different UC campuses named above.
 Proposals that engage multiple academic disciplines are encouraged.
 For example, a computer scientist and economist might collaborate on novel data applications, each leveraging the strengths of their home campus.

-2. Early-stage, proof-of-concept work with potential to scale
+2. Early-stage, proof-of-concept work with potential for impact at scale

-3. Solutions that address diversity, equity, workforce and/or policy questions are welcome in any category below.
+Solutions that address diversity, equity, workforce development, cybersecurity and/or policy questions are welcome.

 Background

 The Center for Information Technology Research in the Interest of Society and the Banatao Institute (CITRIS) create information technology solutions for society’s most pressing challenges.
-Established in 2001 by the state legislature, CITRIS leverages the interdisciplinary research capabilities of multiple UC campuses to advance the University of California’s mission.
-CITRIS was created to strengthen bridges between world-class laboratory researchers, industry partners and public institutions that are charting the future and reshaping entire industries together.
+Established in 2001 by Governor Gray Davis, CITRIS leverages the interdisciplinary research capabilities of multiple UC campuses to advance the University of California’s mission.
+CITRIS was created to catalyze significant research and to strengthen bridges between world-class academic researchers, industry partners and public institutions that are charting the future and reshaping entire industries together.

-To date, the CITRIS Seed Program has accelerated more than 235 applied research projects led by over 400 UC innovators.
-Selected through a competitive RFP process, CITRIS Seed Awards support the scientific groundwork, data collection and prototyping necessary to pursue larger research or commercialization awards that address major unsolved challenges in the IT sector.
+To date, the CITRIS Seed Funding Program has supported more than 260 research projects led by over 410 UC innovators.
+Selected through a competitive RFP process, CITRIS Seed Awards support the scientific groundwork, data collection and prototyping necessary to pursue larger research or commercialization awards that address major unsolved challenges using information technology and computation.
 Funded projects offer a glimpse at new frontiers of technology and have attracted more than $60 million in follow-on support from federal, state, corporate and private sources.

 Areas of Interest

-Through engagement with our academic, industry and government collaborators, CITRIS has identified the following critical challenges in the information technology sector.
+Through engagement with our academic, industry and government collaborators, CITRIS has identified the following critical challenges.
 We seek innovative proposals that bring the university’s expertise and ingenuity to bear on these complex issues facing California and the world at large.

 Primary CategoryAreas of Interest